Proven-Paradox/shaper-system/Handbook.md

 >
 > Lydia does the same thing for Marona, also with five points to distribute.
 She expects to be using a lot of spells, so she focuses in her Mind to get a lot of MP and Offense to work with.
 She sets her Mind to 3.
 She's also expecting a lot of combat in her game, so she wants to give her character the best chance to survive it.
 Looking over her options, she decides the best way to do this is to increase her HP, so she puts the rest of her points into Toughness.
 She decides she'd like to really focus on being sturdy, so she looks over her Attributes for one she can afford to drop.
 She decides that the right answer would be Heart.
 She has ulterior motives (which we'll talk about later) but decides to justify it by framing her character as being an academic who has spent more time with books than people, making her socially awkward.
 She adds the extra point to Toughness.
 Her final stats for her wizard are Strength 0, Finesse 0, Toughness 3, Mind 3, Soul 0, Heart -1.

-## Step 2-a: Point Stats
+## Step 2-a: HP/MP
 After choosing your Attributes, you can determine your point stats.
 * **Max HP:** HP stands for hit points or health points (both work), and they are an abstract representation of a character’s health.
 While the character still has HP, they can still press on.
 At character creation you gain fifteen plus your Strength times three plus your Toughness times three HP.
 [15 + (STR x 3) + (TGH x 3)] (See [Chapter 12](#chapter-12-health-injury-death-and-recovery) for a more thorough description of what HP represent.)
 * **Max MP:** MP stats for mental points or mana points.
 While some Abilities spend HP, most require you to spend MP to use them.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND x 3) + (HRT x 3)]

 > Both XU-808 and Marona have to calculate their point stats now.
 For HP, their Strength is 0 and their Toughness is 3, so [15 + (0 * 3) + (3 * 3) = 24] is their starting HP.
 Mind 3 and Heart -1, so [15 + (3 * 3) + (3 * -1) = 21].

-## Step 2-b: Offense/Defense
+## Step 2-b: Offense/Defense/Initiative
-These are modifiers to your attacks’ accuracy or your ability to avoid a foe's attacks.
-It is relatively rare for a roll to be modified only by one’s Attributes; rolls generally have two Attributes added as well as some modifiers from XP bonuses, as follows.
+Offense modifies to your attacks’ effectiveness, Defense represents or your ability to mitigate a foe's attacks, and Initiative determines what order you act in combat.

 #### Physical Offense
-This broadly represents your ability to effectively attack foes by mundane means.
+This broadly represents your ability to attack foes by mundane means.
 The better your Physical Offense, the more likely you are to successfully hit foes and do more damage with fists, melee weapons, and non-mental missile attacks.
 A high Physical Offense could imply great strength, well honed training, precise aim, and other such characteristics.
 You add your Strength and Finesse to Physical Offense.

 > Our characters have Strength 0 and Finesse 0, so their starting Physical Offense is 0.
 Which is fine; they can simply create a character that doesn't use Physical Offense.